ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 That's why I made RestSemblance.
 However, first, it was called DDRestTest, then RestFul Testful, finally RestSemblance.

+Coming from an origin of hard-coded Rest API responses, it protects the business logic and the test engine by keeping them separate!

+# How?

 For now, you simply store test cases, each with any number of API endpoints to be mocked, in a dictionary pickle file.

 You leverage Semblance to load the pickle file.